tjysdsg/cs308-breakout/doc/PLAN.md

 # Abilities of paddle

-- When in power ups, the paddle should reflect the ball in a 20% larger angle of emergence than normal.
 - The paddle wraps around the edge of the screen with a penalty, it will move slower for 2 seconds after wrapping.

 # Types of blocks